phaubertin/jinue/doc/layout.md

 own image to address 0x1000000 (16MB).
-More specifically, it copies the image and all initial allocations up to but excluding the initial page tables from their original location starting at address 0x100000 (1MB) to address 0x1000000 (16MB) and then modifies the virtual memory mapping at KLIMIT to map the copy.
+More specifically, it copies the image and all initial allocations up to but excluding the initial page tables from their original location starting at address 0x100000 (1MB) to address 0x1000000 (16MB) and then modifies the virtual memory mapping at JINUE_KLIMIT to map the copy.
 This is done in order to free up memory under address 0x1000000 (16MB), i.e. the ISA DMA limit.

 ```
         +=======================================+ 0x100000000 (4GB)